SNAP-Ed

 -

-- Emergency food relief: SNAP-Ed supports building leadership within the state’s food banks and food pantries to ensure that food bank clients have access to healthy food and other programs and services that help increase self-sufficiency.
+- Emergency food relief: SNAP-Ed supports building leadership within the state’s food banks and food pantries, ensuring clients have access to healthy food and additional programs that promote self-sufficiency.

-- Food Access Capacity Building Project: Low income families face many challenges in accessing healthy foods.
-Cost, availability, preparation time, and cooking skill are the most commonly cited barriers.
-As a result of COVID-19, Hawai‘i has experienced a dramatic economic transition that has affected Hawai‘i’s low-income and food insecure populations resulting in a 55% increase in households receiving Supplemental Nutrition Assistance Program (SNAP).
-A recent report found, among Hawai‘i residents who worried about running out of food, 65% also reported that they were sometimes or often unable to afford a balanced meal.
-Through community centers, churches, healthcare centers, and farms, we can develop systems that make healthy food more affordable, help residents know where their food comes from, instill basic food skills, and make healthy food easier to access, thereby improving the eating behaviors of entire communities.
+- Food Access Capacity Building Project: Low income families encounter various challenges in accessing healthy foods, including cost, availability, preparation time, and cooking skills.
+As a result of COVID-19, Hawai‘i experienced a dramatic economic transition that affected Hawai‘i’s low-income and food insecure populations resulting in a 55% increase in households receiving SNAP.
+A recent report found, nearly 1 in 3 households in Hawai‘i experienced food insecurity in 2023, and 37% of all households felt anxious about running out of food, regardless of food security status.
+By leveraging community centers, churches, healthcare facilities , and farms, we can develop systems that make healthy food more affordable, help residents know where their food comes from, instill basic food skills, and improve access, ultimately enhancing the eating behaviors of entire communities.

 In accordance with federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex (including gender identity and sexual orientation), religious creed, disability, age, political beliefs, or reprisal or retaliation for prior civil rights activity.